LCluber/Bump.js/INSTALL.md

 ### Workflow
   - Run **grunt** to build the app.
-  - Run **grunt serve** to serve files, launch the website, watch for changes and start working.
+  - Run **grunt serve** to serve files, open the website, watch for changes and start working.

   - You can use those commands if you don't like grunt-watch :
     - **grunt doc** builds the static documentation,